AmericanCouncils/fiendish-bundle/README.md

     $ sudo supervisorctl
     > status
     foobar_master              RUNNING    pid 8263, uptime 1:35:03
-    foobar:useless_thing.37    FATAL
+    foobar:useless_thing.373771873643687276    RUNNING   pid 8267, uptime 1:28:28
-    > tail -f foobar:useless_thing.37
+    > tail -f foobar:useless_thing.373771873643687276
     FOO fries and a shake!
     BAR fries and a shake!
     FOO fries and a shake!
     BAR fries and a shake!
     ...
 (All print output and PHP error output ends up here) ...

-(The number 37 in the process name above refers to the Process row with id 37.)
+(Thankfully, Supervisor's console has tab-completion, so there's no need to type out the long random numbers used to uniquely tag processes.)